ElizabethYvee/ElizabethYvee/README.md

 <h1>Elizabeth Yve Dark (She/her) <br/><a href="https://www.linkedin.com/in/elizabeth-yve-dark">✨Technical Author</a>, <a href="https://orcid.org/0000-0003-3900-4140">✨Psychology Research Postgraduate</a>, <a href="#">✨Artist</a></h1>

 <h2>About Me</h2>
 Technical author by day, data dork by night!
-I love learning and applying technical skills to real-world, people-facing problems.
+I love learning and applying technical skills to real, people-facing problems.
+As a research graduate, I am interested in the whole cycle of the research process- from conception, data collection and sourcing, analysis, to insight and interpretation.

 <br></br>